daavelar/deplorean/README.md

 # laravocker
-Package to manage local environment in Laravel
+Package for management your local environment with Laravel and Docker